-- Operate the EMS unit safely and efficiently in accordance with West Virginia State law and JCESA policy and guidelines; - Clean, maintain and stock all ALS medications and equipment; - Assist the crew in restocking and cleaning the unit;

-- Perform daily, weekly, and monthly inventories as directed in order to keep the EMS units ready to provide efficient EMS; - Complete station duties as assigned - Develop and maintain knowledge of the primary area in which he/she will be responding; and - Other duties as assigned by the Director or his/her designee.
+- Operate the EMS unit safely and efficiently in accordance with West Virginia State law and JCESA policy and guidelines; - · Clean, maintain and stock all ALS medications and equipment; - · Assist the crew in restocking and cleaning the unit; - Perform daily, weekly, and monthly inventories as directed in order to keep the EMS units ready to provide efficient EMS; - Complete station duties as assigned - Develop and maintain knowledge of the primary area in which he/she will be responding; and - Other duties as assigned by the Director or his/her designee. - Abide by the West Virginia State Fire Prevention Unit Policy.

-Job Description: Lieutenant
+Lieutenant Job Description